ManojRaj99/Automatic_Music_Generation/README.md

 --All Midi Files/: This is the dataset folder containing various midi files of different composers.

---auto_music_gen.py: In this file, we will build, train and test our model.
+--auto_music_gen.ipynb: In this file, we will build, train and test our model.

 --s2s/: This directory contains optimizer, metrics, and weights of our trained model.